 The most commonly used machines for clothing engraving are diode laser engravers, since they work well with organic materials like cotton, denim, and leather.

-For home or small-scale cloth laser engraving project, diode laser engraver like LP5, LP4 or even LP2 are the good choice.
-Because these cloth laser engraving machines are easy to use and budget-friendly.
+For home or small-scale cloth laser engraving project, cloth laser engraving machines like LP5, LP4 or even LaserPecker LX2 (for batch production and large projects) are the good choice.

 1.4 Safety Precautions Before Engraving Clothing